nicktodd/spring-course/docs/jpa.md

 2. Set the name of the persistent unit to be conygrePersistentUnit.

-3. Set up the database connection details as specified in the comments in the file.
+3. The file has already been set up to successfully connect to your database.
+Just check the password as it may be different!